-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Gustavus - Hoonah is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Gustavus - Hoonah isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Gustavus - Hoonah are a mix of both white- and blue-collar jobs.
 Overall, Gustavus - Hoonah is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Gustavus - Hoonah who work in management occupations (17.02%), office and administrative support (9.45%), and teaching (8.60%).

 Of important note, Gustavus - Hoonah is also a town of artists.
 Gustavus - Hoonah has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Gustavus - Hoonah’s character.